Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Instantaneous Moment-of-Momentum Evolution Equations

 Thus, the zeroth moment is an unweighted wall-normal integral and the first moment is a wall-normal integral linearly weighted by wall-normal distance to favor events occurring further from the wall.
 In addition to wall-normal integration, the fields are also low-pass filtered in the wall-parallel directions, $\widetilde{\phi}$, where the filter width corresponds to the 2D grid spacing to be used for TRIS.

 The filtered zeroth and first moments of \eqref{eq:mass} are

-where the zeroth moment of the wall-parallel velocity, $\langle \widetilde{u_i} \rangle_0$, is a two-dimensional, two-component (2D/2C) vector field with zero divergence.
-The first moment of the wall-parallel velocity, $\langle \widetilde{u_i} \rangle_1$, is also 2D/2C and has divergence equal to (twice) the zeroth moment of the wall-normal velocity, $\langle \widetilde{v} \rangle_0$.
+where the zeroth moment of the wall-parallel velocity, $\langle \widetilde{u}_i \rangle_0$, is a two-dimensional, two-component (2D/2C) vector field with zero divergence.
+The no-penetration condition at the upper boundary has been applied in the first moment of mass equation.
+The first moment of the wall-parallel velocity, $\langle \widetilde{u}_i \rangle_1$, is also 2D/2C and has divergence equal to (twice) the zeroth moment of the wall-normal velocity, $\langle \widetilde{v} \rangle_0$.
 In this way, the inclusion of the first moment provides a three-component (2D/3C) description of the zeroth-moment velocity field.

-The first moment of mass conservation, \eqref{eq:moments-of-mass}, compactly describes the relationship between streamwise rolls and sweeps/ejections (characterized by $\partial \langle \widetilde{u_2} \rangle_1 / \partial x_2$ and $\left< \widetilde{v} \right>_0$, respectively) that are responsible for the formation of streamwise-oriented streaks.
-This relationship is illustrated in figure \ref{fig:LSM_rolls}, which views a streamwise roll-streak flow pattern in the spanwise-normal plane.
-In this view, a clockwise roll corresponds to a positive first-moment of spanwise velocity, $\langle \widetilde{u_2} \rangle_1 > 0$, and a counter-clockwise roll corresponds to $\langle \widetilde{u_2} \rangle_1 < 0$.
+The first moment of mass conservation, \eqref{eq:moments-of-mass}, compactly describes the relationship between streamwise rolls and sweeps/ejections (characterized by $\partial \langle \widetilde{u}_2 \rangle_1 / \partial x_2$ and $\left< \widetilde{v} \right>_0$, respectively) that are responsible for the formation of streamwise-oriented streaks.
+This relationship is illustrated in figure\ \ref{fig:LSM_rolls}, which views a streamwise roll-streak flow pattern in the spanwise-normal plane.
+In this view, a clockwise roll corresponds to a positive first-moment of spanwise velocity, $\langle \widetilde{u}_2 \rangle_1 > 0$, and a counter-clockwise roll corresponds to $\langle \widetilde{u}_2 \rangle_1 < 0$.
 The negative or positive gradients in between two counter-rotating rolls correspond to negative or positive wall-normal velocities, in accordance with \eqref{eq:moments-of-mass}.
 These sweeps and ejections, respectively, transport fluid across the mean velocity gradient leading to high and low speed streaks in between the rolls.
-The interplay between streamwise rolls and streaks is crucial for the self-sustaining process of near-wall streaks \citep{Jimenez1991}.
-At high Reynolds number, recent evidence suggests that there exists a similar self-sustaining mechanism for large and very-large scale motions \citep{Cossu2017, Lee_Moser_2019, Zhou_Xu_Jiménez_2022}.
+Thus, the implementation of \eqref{eq:moments-of-mass} allows for the proper relationship between streamwise rolls and streaks that participate in the classical picture of the self-sustaining process.